abrahamalayon/project1/README.md

 # SimpleFileSystem with LDAP

-A Python script that manipulates the Linux file system and LDAP Server.
+A Python script that manipulates the Linux file system and an LDAP Server.

 ## Description